imjohnbo/ok-to-test/README.md

 1. A fork pull request is opened.
 2. A [unit test workflow](.github/workflows/unit.yml) runs.
 Secrets are not available to this workflow.
 3. Someone with [write access](https://help.github.com/en/github/getting-started-with-github/access-permissions-on-github) looks over the pull request code. ⚠️ Before proceeding, they should be sure the code isn't doing anything malicious like secret logging. ⚠️
-4. They comment `/ok-to-test` on the pull request.
+4. They comment `/ok-to-test sha=<head-sha>` on the pull request.
 5. A `repository_dispatch` API request is sent to this repository.
 See guidance [below](#Authentication) on how to authenticate.
-6. An [integration test workflow](.github/workflows/integration.yml) runs.
+6. An [integration test workflow](.github/workflows/integration.yml) runs, checking out the merge commit if the head sha hasn't changed since the comment was made.
 Secrets are available to this workflow! 💫
 7. The pull request status check is updated to reflect the success or failure of the integration test workflow.

 Note that this sequence also works for branch based pull requests, as you'd expect!